micmejia/bible-dump/AMPC/Mark/Mark 12.md

-Jesus said to them, Pay to Caesar the things that are Caesar's and to [^f]God the things that are God's.
-And they [^g]stood marveling _and_ greatly amazed at Him.
+Jesus said to them, Pay to Caesar the things that are Caesar's and to God the things that are God's.
+And they stood marveling _and_ greatly amazed at Him.